Table of Contents#

 We must let God and His Word decide what “infallible/inerrant” means, and take off our modern, scientifically bent glasses that distort our interpretation of Scripture, and often forces us to narrow-mindedly focus on single passages of Scripture rather than considering the whole of it.

-Augustine also followed this line of thought, believing that God adjusts His revelation to fit the current need of its hearers:
+Augustine also followed this line of thought, believing that God releases His Word in a way that people can understand:

 The art of medicine remains the same and quite unchanged, but it changes its prescriptions for the sick, since the state of their health changes.
 So the divine providence remains entirely without change, but comes to the aid of mutable creatures in various ways, and commands or forbids certain things at different times according to the different stages of their disease…6